TestAccount2781/test-project/README.md

 ## **Summary**

-Getting up and running with GitHub can be a little challenging for the first while but it's uses once you are familiar with it can benefit your projects greatly.
+Getting up and running with GitHub can be a little challenging for the first while but it once you are familiar with it's uses can benefit your projects greatly.
 GitHub can also be an integral part of a collaborative project when multiple people are working with the same code.

+Getting used to GitHub is very worthwhile if you have plans on entering the Software Development industry so you can start using this guide to create projects and repositories and start uploading to your profile!